elo1957/wp41-moisture-in-rockflow/README.md

 The 8 channel adc 12 bit converter MCP3208 has been used to interface the analog moisture sensors - the datasheet is in this directory

+Datasheet for the SHt31 sensor is also in this directory

 Create an espressif project in visual code use the mqtt example form espressif - and then overwrite the complete app_main.c with this app_main.c